Catastrophic storms put a sharp focus on flood response

 The losses and struggles in the wake of a catastrophic storm cannot be overstated.
 Extreme flooding caused by storm surge and life-threatening flash floods can be the most dangerous aspects of events like these.
 And flooding can remain a threat for long periods after a storm has passed.

 Ideally, a flood emergency response plan is in place before disaster strikes, covering best practices for preparation, mitigation and recovery.
 However, when crisis response takes immediate precedence, flood cleanup and recovery safety guidelines should still be followed.
-Here are just a few key things to keep in mind:

 As water recedes, danger may not.
 Floodwaters can dislodge storage, equipment and debris, creating a variety of hazards that put response teams, workers and others at risk.
 Maintain vigilance to associated hazards, including energy release from equipment that can result in electrical shocks, and damage to gas and power lines.